NagShukl/ES6_ProgressBar/README.md

 Pure ES6 Implementation of ProgressBar, made it complex enough to thouch various aspect of a frontend framework should have.
 Its updated only minimal DOM, when change triggers.
+* Have a look at [working demo](https://nagshukl.github.io/ES6_ProgressBar/index.html)
+* Plain JavaScript (ES 6), No external Library
-100% responsive, No external CSS library.
+* 100% responsive, No use of any external css
+* npm, SAAS, Web Pack, Minifying
+* Jasmin - Karma, Integrated, 100% code coverage
-Have a look at [working demo](https://nagshukl.github.io/ES6_ProgressBar/index.html) (Underconstruction Functionally working, fixing issues on test with Jasmin/karma configuration)
+* (Underconstruction Functionally working, fixing issues on test with Jasmin/karma configuration)

 ### Installation